Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 This section walks through converting a single existing ServiceControl installation into a master-slave configuration.

-1. Add an additional ServiceControl instance (on separate infrastructure) intended to ingest audit messages only.
+1. Add an additional ServiceControl instance (on separate infrastructure and with a unique name) intended to ingest audit messages only.
 Disable Error queue processing as described above.
 This will be a slave instance.
 2. Configure production endpoints to send audit messages to the newly added ServiceControl instance.
 3. Make the original endpoint a designated master by adding `ServiceControl/RemoteInstances` setting, pointing to the slave instance of ServiceControl.